OT

 Other shell-specific things

 cross-env only solves the environment variable problem.
-If you've got other shell-specific commands in your scripts — rm -rf (fails on Windows), cp -r, pipe characters — those are separate issues.
+If you've got other shell-specific commands — rm -rf (fails on Windows), cp -r — those are separate issues.
 For file deletion, rimraf is the cross-platform equivalent of rm -rf.
-For running multiple scripts, npm-run-all handles that cleanly.

 "clean": "rimraf build coverage"